Skip to main content

 Calculation methods and practical examples

-• Classic office with an 8-hour day — minimum breaks 30 minutes from 6 hours, 45 minutes from 9 hours.
-Employees who work 8 hours and do not record an own break receive a 30-minute deduction
+• Classic office — minimum breaks 30 minutes from 6 hours and 45 minutes from 9 hours, calculation method Net.
+Anyone booking 8 hours without an own break receives a 30-minute deduction.

-• Shift work with fixed break culture — fixed break of 30 minutes per workday, independent of shift length.
-Simplifies break handling in production and logistics
+• Shift work — a fixed break from 12:00 to 12:30 whose observance is enforced, independent of shift length.
+Simplifies break handling in production and logistics.

 Mail templates